TerribleTurtle/squad_sync/technical_specification.md

 ### **11.1 Overview**

-Plugins allow external code to interact with SquadSync, primarily for "Auto-Clip" functionality.
+Plugins allow external code to interact with FluxReplay, primarily for "Auto-Clip" functionality.

 ### **11.2 Directory Structure**